WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 <!-- /wp:paragraph -->
 ```

-The blocks are self-containing; the opening tag and the closing tag must be in the same template.
+Blocks are self-containing; the opening tag and the closing tag must be in the same template.
 You would not be able to place an opening tag for a group block in a header template and close it in a footer template.

 Open `index.html` and include the template parts by adding two HTML comments.